libdynd/libdynd/docs/ndarray_lowlevel.md

         memory_block_data *m_data_reference;
     };

 This struct begins with the standard memory block data (use count and type), then has a reference to a dtype, a pointer to the data, and a small bit of metadata that exists in all nd::arrays, including some flags and a memblock reference for the data.
 Presently the flags are only used for access control (read, write, and immutable).

-Many dtypes require additional metadata, and this is stored in memory immediately after the dynd::array_preamble.
-The dtype has a method get_metadata_size() which returns how much memory is needed here.
+Many dtypes require additional metadata, called arrmeta, and this is stored in memory immediately after the dynd::array_preamble.
+The dtype has a method get_arrmeta_size() which returns how much memory is needed here.

 NDT::Type
 ---------